nicholaspatrickhill/PepperApp/README.md

 **PepperApp** was created in 2023 as a capstone project for Code Kentucky's Software Development Course 2.
 The application helps users manage information about hot peppers and their Scoville Heat Unit ratings, making it easy to recall, update and maintain this data.

+### DESCRIPTION
+PepperApp is a userful tool for anyone interestred in hot peppers and their heat levels.
+With this application, users can easily store and update information about their favorite peppers, as well as discover new varieties to try.

 ### ARCHITECTURE
 PepperApp uses Entity Framework to manage connections to a sqlite database.
 The Services/Repository pattern and a Data Transfer Object (DTO) are employed to seperate concerns.